super-fz/Travel-Itinerary-Planner/README.md

 # Travel-Itinerary-Planner
 A web app that allows users to create, organize, and manage travel itineraries by inputting destinations, activities, and dates.
 Features include drag-and-drop scheduling, weather forecasts, and local notes, all stored locally for easy access and editing.
-Built with TypeScript for type safety and maintainability.

 Tech Stack: